 Rare Indian Wildlife & Protected Areas

 India is a country that falls under different zoo geographical zones and hence is rich in flora and fauna.
 The mammalian species here are very high in number, they may be more than those found in Africa.
-The tiger rules the jungle and heads the food chain being a tertiary carnivore.
-It is a top predator and hence is considered as an indicator species.
+Tiger rules the jungle and heads the food chain being a tertiary carnivore.
+It is a top predator and hence is considered as an indicator species as well.

 There are many protected areas which conserve vital strands of fragile ecosystems.
 The endangered survive in these conservation units.
 The PAs are inviolate since no human habitation is allowed.
 Some of the prime destinations are mentioned below.

 Kanha National Park is home to the Hard Ground Barasingha or the Swamp Deer, it was saved from brink of extinction by great conservation efforts.
 The number has risen from 67 to over 350 animals now.

 India is home to Asiatic Lion, it is found nowhere in Asia except Gir National Park in Gujarat State.